dita-ot/docs/reference/markdown/Markdown-DITA-syntax.md

 ## Key definitions

-Key definitions are written in using [link reference definitions].
+Keys can be defined using standard Markdown syntax for [link reference definitions].

 ```markdown
 ---